Assumable Mortgages in Saratoga Springs Utah: Complete Buyer and Seller Guide 2026 | Kat Ashby

 What questions should a buyer ask before assuming a mortgage?
 Start with these: Is the loan confirmed assumable in writing from the servicer?
 What is the exact remaining balance?
 What are my actual monthly savings vs. a new loan at today's rates?
 What is the equity gap and can I cover it with cash, a second mortgage, or negotiated seller-paid closing costs?
 Will the servicer allow a second lien?
 What is this servicer's realistic processing timeline?
 Does the seller's timeline allow for a 60–90 day close?
 Work through all of these before writing an offer.

 Can a USDA loan be assumed if the property is no longer in a USDA-eligible rural area?
 Yes — and this surprises most people.
 Even if a property has grown out of USDA's rural designation, an existing USDA loan on that property can still be assumed by a qualified buyer.
-According to both Neighbors Bank's USDA assumption guide and mrrate.com's USDA assumption analysis, geographic eligibility applies to new loan originations — not to assumptions of existing loans.
+Geographic eligibility applies to new loan originations — not to assumptions of existing loans.
 The buyer still must meet USDA's borrower requirements: household income below 115% of area median, a minimum 640 credit score, DTI at or below 41%, and intent to use the home as a primary residence.
-But the property's current rural status doesn't block the assumption.
-This matters in Utah County — some homeowners in Saratoga Springs and Eagle Mountain may have USDA loans from when those areas were still designated rural, and a buyer today could potentially assume one even though no new USDA loan could be originated there now.
+This matters in Utah County — some homeowners in Saratoga Springs and Eagle Mountain may have USDA loans from when those areas were still designated rural.

 What is an assumable mortgage?
 An assumable mortgage is a home loan that can be transferred from the seller to the buyer — including the original interest rate, remaining balance, and loan term.
 Only FHA, VA, and USDA loans are typically assumable.
 Conventional loans are not.